jarviscanada/jarvis_data_eng_BrandonWong/core_java/jdbc/README.md

 - **SLF4J Logging:** Generate application log through the console and as a file using the Log4 library.
 - **Google Format:** Format existing Java code based on the Google Format standard on compile time.
 - **Git:** Keep track of the project progress.
+- **Alpha Vantage:** Fetch all ticker stock price of the current financial market.

 # Quick Start
 To start using the application